-Plants cannot keep up with rising CO2 levels
+Plants are struggling to keep up with rising CO2 levels

 Today’s Video of the Day from NASA Goddard describes how plants are struggling to keep pace with rising levels of carbon dioxide.